jbfavre/trafficserver/doc/developer-guide/config-vars.en.rst

 name:``char const*``
    The fully qualified name of the configuration variable.
-Although there appears to be a hierarchical naming scheme, that's just a convention, and it is not actually used by the code.
-Nonetheless, new variables should adhere to the hierarchical scheme.
+Although there appears to be a hierarchial naming scheme, that's just a convention, and it is not actually used by the code.
+Nonetheless, new variables should adhere to the hierarchial scheme.

 value_type:``RecDataT``
    The data type of the value.
 It should be one of ``RECD_INT``,